nistude/goos/README.md

     sudo prosodyctl register auction-item-54321 localhost auction
     sudo prosodyctl register auction-item-65432 localhost auction

+and should disable the system service:

+    sudo update-rc.d prosody disable

 Then change `/etc/prosody/conf.d/localhost.cfg.lua` to look like this:

     -- Section for localhost